-Mercury is known to be an extremely toxic heavy metal and can reduce kidney, liver and thyroid function, be related to depression and mood swings, can interfere with immune system function and is implicated in many nervous system disorders.
+Mercury is known to be an extremely toxic heavy metal and can reduce kidney, liver and thyroid function.
+Ingesting mercury can be related to depression and mood swings.
+It can also interfere with immune system function and is implicated in many nervous system disorders.

 Amalgam Removal Protocol

-We remove amalgam safely following the guidelines established by IAOMT (International Academy of Oral Medicine and Toxicology) including the use of rubber dam and air filtration to minimize exposure to mercury vapour and particulates that are released during drilling.
+We follow the Safe Mercury Amalgam Removal Technique (SMART) protocol, recommended by the International Academy of Oral Medicine and Toxicity (IAOMT).
+This includes but is not limited to, the use of a rubber dam, air filtration and nasal medical air.
+Exposure to mercury vapour is thus minimised and particulates that are released during drilling.

 The use of rubber dam is one of the most important parts of the amalgam removal protocol.
-It also allows for more rapid removal of amalgam.
-Most patients feel more comfortable with rubber dam as they do not end up with a mouth full of amalgam particles and water.
+It also allows for more-rapid amalgam removal.
+Most patients feel more comfortable with rubber dams.
+This is because they do not end up with a mouth full of amalgam particles and water.

 Amalgam Waste Disposal